IamSebastianDev/vay.js/docs/documentation/recipes/using-vay-with-angular.md

 ## The `I18nService`

 The core element of Vay's Angular integration is the `I18nService`.
-The service controls the set locale, methods to set the locale as well as holding the translation method that will be used by the pipe later.
+The service controls the set locale, methods to set the locale, and holds the translation method that will be used by the pipe later.

 ::: code-group